mohammed-mahmudul-hasan/mohammed-mahmudul-hasan/README.md

 I am a computer science graduate.
-Now I am learning Python.
-I am interrested to work in data science related fields.
+Now I am learning Web development and doing projects.
+I am interested to work as a front-end-developner or full stack developer.